mjhinek/comp1406/Assignments/comp1406a5/README.md

 When you override `add()`, if a student with the given ID is already in the tree, your method should do nothing and simply return `this`.

+When you override `find()`, if the search fails you should return `null`.
+The `find(int id)` method **must** be efficient.
+That is, it must exploit the fact that the tre is a _binary search tree_.
+The `find(String name)` will essentially be the same as the one you mad for Tutorial 5.

 You **must** have a zero argument constructor that creates an empty binary search tree.
 All testing will rely on this constructor.
+Your grade will be zero for this problem if you do not have this constructor.

 You will also add a new method